ink-feather-org/trait-cast-rs/README.md

 ## EVEN MORE Examples 🔥

 Check out the [examples](https://github.com/ink-feather-org/trait-cast-rs/tree/main/examples).

-If you want to do something the `make_trait_castable` attribute macro can't handle (like implementing for generic structs - pull requests are welcome) check out the `manual*.rs` examples.

 There is also a decl marco available - check out the `with_decl_macro*.rs` examples.